solana-developers/solana-cookbook/docs/gaming/nfts-in-games.md

       content: Solana Cookbook | NFTs in games
   - - meta
     - name: description
-      content: A list of options that should give you an idea of how NFTs can be utilized in games
+      content: NFTs can be a powerful tool in blockchain games.
+Learn how to utilize NFTs in Solana games to their full potential.
   - - meta
     - name: og:description
       content: A list of options that should give you an idea of how NFTs can be utilized in games